Stevens Institute of Technology School of Business

 Stevens MBA students take classes primarily (but not exclusively) in the Lawrence T. Babbio, Jr. Center for Technology Management, a six-story, 95,000 square foot building that opened in the Spring of 2006.
 The lower four levels of this glass-encased, modern building are anchored by an atrium lobby, which is surrounded by classrooms, laboratories and a research library.

-Students in Stevens MBA programs are served by 53 full-time faculty members and 46 adjunct faculty members.
+Students in Stevens MBA programs are served by 60 full-time faculty members as well as additional adjunct and emeritus faculty members.
 Many faculty members are former Fortune 500 business members who are well-respected in their fields.
 Others are careful researchers.
 All understand how to apply classroom learning to real-world, workplace problems.

 About 430 students study in Stevens’ MBA programs at any given time.